Pronouns (los pronombres) are words that are used instead of a noun or a noun phrase.

 When the indirect object pronouns le and les are followed by the direct object pronouns lo/la/los/las, they turn into SE.

 Mira este vestido.
-Se lo compré a ella.
+Se lo compré.
 (Look at this dress.
-I bought it to her.)
+I bought it for her.)

 1.5 Spanish prepositional pronouns